Services for Indigenous People & Communities

 Text is not meant for crisis response or outreach.
 Due to the unreliable nature of texting (phone could be shut off, the phone battery can die, the text may be unanswered for extended periods of time) it is not a good way to connect with services if you are in a crisis, or in between appointments.
 Six Nations Crisis Line phone number is: 1.855.445.2204

 Text is not for “in between session” conversations.
 Texting does not allow us to have the kind of conversations we want (we want to be able to see you!).
-Discussions around your therapy will need to be saved for the appointment time.
+Discussions around your psychotherapy sessions or goals will need to be saved for the appointment time.
 If you have things you want to share between sessions, please make sure to write them down somewhere because we DO want to hear about when we meet next.

-If you want to cancel / reschedule an appointment, you can.
+If you want to cancel / reschedule an appointment, you can through a telephone call.
 You must call us AND receive a confirmation from us at least 24 hours prior to the cancellation.

 Texting will be responded to during normal business hours only.
 Texts will not be received or responded to on weekends.
 Please be patient in waiting for a reply.